 What does pocket reduction surgery involve?Before recommending treatment or performing any procedure, the dentist will perform thorough visual and x-ray examinations in order to assess the condition of the teeth, gums and underlying bone.
 Pocket reduction surgery may be performed under local or general anesthetic depending on the preferences of the patient.
 The gums will be gently pulled back from the teeth and bacteria and calculus (tartar) will be eliminated.
 Scaling and root planing will generally be required to fully remove the ossification (tartar) from the surface of the tooth root.
 If the root is not completely smooth, a planing procedure will be performed to ensure that when the gums do heal, they will not reattach to rough or uneven surfaces.

 The final part of the surgery is usually the administration of an antimicrobial liquid to eliminate any remaining bacteria and promote healing.
 The gum is then sutured with tiny stitches that are left in place for 5-10 days.
 Though the gums will be more sensitive immediately following the procedure, there will be a significant reduction in pocket depth and a vast improvement in the condition of the teeth and gums.
-If you have any questions about pocket reduction surgery or treatment for periodontal disease, please ask your dentist.
+If you have any questions about pocket reduction surgery, please don't hesitate to contact out Campbell dental office to set a consulting appointment for you.
+Your Campbell dentist, Dr. Vandi will give you a thorough explanation about pocket reduction surgery.

 Periodontal disease is an extremely serious progressive condition which can lead to tooth loss if left untreated.
 Periodontal disease occurs when a bacterial infection in the gum pockets causes the bone and gum tissue to recede away from the teeth.
 The quality and quantity of bone and gum tissue is greatly reduced as the gum pockets continue to deepen.
 Fortunately, prompt diagnosis combined with effective regenerative procedures can halt the progression of the disease and save the teeth.